 Don’t be fooled by the mention of ‘glamping’ in this iron pot’s name - it’s a seriously impressive piece of kit that can handle roughing it in the great outdoors.
 Hand spun in rural Shropshire, it’s built from high-quality iron and oak, all pre-seasoned with natural flax oil to create a non-greasy and easy-to-clean coating.
 The handle is easily disattached using brass wingnuts, too, for easy carrying.
 With a capacity of 1.37l, it’s perfect for rustling up single meals over a campfire.

-No, it’s not going to help too much with the actual process of cooking - what it will do, though, is help to keep your food warm for up to 12 hours.
-And with almost a litre capacity, that means that last night’s stew will still be able to warm you up after a night of wild camping, making that sunrise view even more satisfying.
+No, it’s not going to help too much with the actual process of cooking - what it will do, though, is help to keep your food warm for up to 12 hours, meaning that last night’s stew will still be warm the next morning.

 Comments will be approved before showing up.